 Leann was clearly keeping something from me and I confronted her.

-What is going on?
+“What is going on?
 It looks like you are hiding something and it’s a shame that we will start our relationship this way.
-Would you please Leann?
+Would you please Leann?”

 Things will go on spiral because she wasn’t as honest as she said she was.
 When was I going to stop being mad at her? she didn’t stop lying.